Alberta Union of Provincial Employees: AUPE's Recovery — 1997 to 2006

+In 2001, AUPE successfully raided two long-term care homes, one in Edmonton, and the other in Grande Prairie, taking the units from the Canadian Union of Public Employees (CUPE).
+The Canadian Labour Congress and its provincial affiliate, the Alberta Federation of Labour, decried this action.
+This lead to a suspension of AUPE from NUPGE, the national union of which it was a component.
+In protest, AUPE withheld its dues that were to be sent to the CLC.
+AUPE and MacLennan received unlikely support from Premier Ralph Klein, a friend of MacLennan's despite their divergent interests, with Klein saying: "I think that he understands the rights of workers to belong to a union, but moreover to belong to the union of their choice."
+In 2006, AUPE delegates voted to formally disaffiliate from NUPGE and the CLC/AFL, thus becoming an independent union.

 In March 2003, AUPE faced what seemed to be another setback when the Alberta government introduced Bill 27, the Labour Relations (Regional Health Authorities Restructuring) Amendment Act, which forced amalgamation of health region bargaining units.
 AUPE officers and staff were mobilized to handle "run-off votes" in a number of regions, and, when the dust had settled, AUPE won them all, adding approximately 7,000 new members.
 By the 28th annual convention in 2004, total membership was over 58,000.
 AUPE was in good shape as it prepared to bargain that year at more than 30 tables for over 40,000 members.
 By the end of 2005, AUPE's membership surpassed 62,000.

 MacLennan resigned in 2006 to pursue a new career in the private sector.
 He was replaced by Doug Knight, who was elected in a by-election at the October 2006 AUPE annual convention.
 Knight had worked as a government of Alberta land-management specialist based in Red Deer and was a member of AUPE Local 005, which represents the Alberta government's natural resources employees.
 He had joined AUPE in 1989, when he began working for the Government.
 Prior to his election as president, he served as Local 005's representative on the union's Provincial Executive.